xiaorui-23/chat_flutter/README.md

 > We recommend that you use the `chatViewWidgetController` controller in the `onCreated` callback to perform operations such as `add`、 `remove` on the record list.

+The plugin toolkit supports the following platforms, note ⚠️ Some functions are not fully platform supported:
+- Android
+- IOS
+- WEB
+- Windows
+- Macos
+- Linux